The following is an exclusive sneak peak inside The Mermaid in the Gherkin Jar, here Christopher meets Azalea for the first time.

 “Ugh!
 Yuck!” cried the creature in a tiny voice, wrinkling up her nose and taking great gulps of water, before spitting it back out again.
 “Of all the, vile, revolting…” She shook herself repeatedly, pulling the most comical faces between coughing fits.
 “How anyone can eat such disgusting things is beyond me!”
 Her disgust soon turned to a look of dismay.
 Running her fingers through her glistening locks, she yelped.

 “Oh no, my hair!” she exclaimed, examining it closely.
 “All matted and straggly like a tangled mess of sea weed… and look!” she screamed.
 “My skin.
 It’s as rough as a barnacle!”

 The creature gabbled on, ignoring Christopher entirely.
 She checked every aspect of her body – her hands, arms, face, ears and every time, her cries of horror grew louder.

 “My poor fingers,” she said pitifully, “so wrinkly and tough, like the flesh of a walrus!
 And oh, my complexion!” she moaned, as she stared at her reflection in the water.
 “I look so pale and wretched.”

-Christopher watched this little display in complete wonder.
+Christopher watched this display in complete awe.
 He could hardly believe his eyes.
-He just stared in silence.
-It was only when she stuck out her tongue to examine it, that the boy began to giggle.
-Suddenly the creature span round angrily and met his gaze.
+It was only when she stuck out her tongue to examine it, that he began to giggle.
+In an instant, the creature span round angrily and met his gaze.